 A software solution to enforce systemic payment approvals is essential.
 And so is the ability to easily customise these workflows and apply them to the whole company group in line with your internal and external compliance guidelines.

 You may want to enforce one or two-step payment approvals based on value or frequently recurring IBAN details.
 A mandatory requirement to add an attachment of supporting evidence is another possibility.
-These are just some examples of how a modern software solution like Aico can help you minimise fraud risk effectively.
+These are just some examples of how a modern software solution like Aico can help you minimise corporate treasury fraud risk effectively.

 2. Secure PAIN file creation and bank transfers.